ATechAjay/AJ-90-JS/02 Fundamentals/04_Operators.md

 - Octal - 0 to 7, its base is 8.
 - Hexadecimal - 0–9 and then a–f, its base is 16.

 So we need something to play with numbers or other data types, right?
-In JavaScript, there is a concept of an `operator` that fulfills this requirement.
+In JavaScript, there is a concept of an `operator` fulfills this requirement.

 # Operator VS Operand